ismailbaig/prototypeapi/README.md

 HOW TO RUN:
 ----------
 In DEV Environment:
+1. Install Nodejs
-1. OPEN Node Command prompt.
+2. OPEN Node Command prompt.
-2. Type 'node alltasks.js'
+3. Type 'node alltasks.js'
        This will run the API at the PORT 4000!